Vienna, sometime before midnight.

 “Oh no Otto, that’s quite alright, we…”

 Out on the street there was an old pea-green BMW, sat low on its wheels, a slightly cracked at the edge windscreen, a girl kicking her legs out of the backdoors holding a bottle of something.

 Otto told us it was a shame he couldn’t come with us, but these were very good friends of his.
 We really must go with them, they will take us wherever we want.

-In the back, crammed between the girl with the bottle, a glowering man in high turned-up jeans and a trilby hat, Passepartout and me sat – being hit in the face by another endlessly laughing girl chucking paper and wine corks at us from the passenger seat in front.
+In the back, crammed between the girl with the bottle, a glowering man in high turned-up collars and a hat, Passepartout and me sat – being hit in the face by another endlessly laughing girl chucking paper and wine corks at us from the passenger seat in front.

 The driver clutched the steering wheel in an overly concerted way and peered closely forward.
 It was obvious he was the drunkest of the lot of us.